Steinway & Sons: Foundation and growth

 In 1865, the Steinway family sent a letter to C. F. Theodor Steinweg asking that he leave the German Steinweg factory (by then located in Braunschweig (Brunswick)) and travel to New York City to take over the leadership of the family firm due to the deaths of his brothers Henry and Charles from disease.
-C. F. Theodor Steinweg obeyed, selling his share of the German piano company to his partner, Wilhelm Grotrian (son of Friedrich Grotrian), and two other workmen, Adolph Helfferich and H.G.W.
-Schulz.
+C. F. Theodor Steinweg obeyed, selling his share of the German piano company to his partner Wilhelm Grotrian (son of Friedrich Grotrian) and two other workmen, Adolph Helfferich and H. G. W. Schulz.
 The German factory changed its name from C. F. Theodor Steinweg to Grotrian, Helfferich, Schulz, Th.
 Steinweg Nachf.
 (Grotrian, Helfferich, Schulz, successors to Th.
 Steinweg), later shortened to Grotrian-Steinweg.
 In New York City, C. F. Theodor Steinweg anglicized his name to C. F. Theodore Steinway.
 During the next 15 years of his leadership, he kept a home in Braunschweig and traveled often between Germany and the United States.

-Around 1870–80, William Steinway (born Wilhelm Steinweg, a son of Heinrich Engelhard Steinweg) established a professional community, the company town Steinway Village, in what is now the Astoria neighborhood of Queens in New York City.
-Steinway Village was built as its own town and included a new factory (still used today) with its own foundry and sawmill, houses for employees, kindergarten, lending library, post office, volunteer fire department, and parks.
+Through 1870–80, William Steinway (born Wilhelm Steinweg, a son of Heinrich Engelhard Steinweg) established a company town after purchasing a home and its surrounding property from the widow of Benjamin Pike Jr., that would later bear his name as the Steinway Mansion.
+This company town would go on to become Steinway Village in what is now the Astoria neighborhood of Queens in New York City.
+Steinway Village was built as its own town, and included a new factory (still used today) with its own foundry and sawmill, houses for employees, kindergarten, lending library, post office, volunteer fire department, and parks.
 Steinway Village later became part of Long Island City.
 Steinway Street, one of the major streets in the Astoria and Long Island City neighborhoods of Queens, is named after the company.

 In 1876, Steinway participated in the Centennial Exposition in Philadelphia.
-The competition was principally between Steinway, Chickering, and Weber.
+The competition among piano makers principally involved Steinway, Chickering, and Weber.
 According to journalist James Barron's account of Steinway's participation in the competition, the company was able to secure success by bribing one of the judges.
-William Steinway denied to the exposition's organizers that a judge had been paid directly, although Barron states that the judge was bribed through an intermediary: the pianist Frederic Boscovitz.
-According to freelancer Isabel Wolff, William Steinway would admit in his diary that under his leadership the New York City arm of the company bribed judges at trade fairs to favor Steinway pianos.
+William Steinway denied to the exposition's organizers that a judge had been paid directly, although Barron states that the judge was bribed through an intermediary, the pianist Frederic Boscovitz.
+According to freelancer Isabel Wolff, William Steinway admitted in his diary that under his leadership the New York City arm of the company bribed judges at trade fairs to favor Steinway pianos.
 According to musicologist Donald W. Fostle, it is untrue that Steinway repeatedly bribed judges at trade fairs, and in the one documented case it is unclear if Steinway were enmeshed, along with others, in bribery or were the target of attempted extortion.